Aristarchus (crater): Remote sensing

 Spectra taken of this crater during the Clementine mission were used to perform mineral mapping.
 The data indicated that the central peak is a type of rock called anorthosite, which is a slow-cooling form of igneous rock composed of plagioclase feldspar.
 By contrast the outer wall is troctolite, a rock composed of equal parts plagioclase and olivine.

 The Aristarchus region was part of a Hubble Space Telescope study in 2005 that was investigating the presence of oxygen-rich glassy soils in the form of the mineral ilmenite.
 Baseline measurements were made of the Apollo 15 and Apollo 17 landing sites, where the chemistry is known, and these were compared to Aristarchus.
 The Hubble Advanced Camera for Surveys was used to photograph the crater in visual and ultraviolet light.
 The crater was determined to have especially rich concentrations of ilmenite, a titanium oxide mineral that could potentially be used in the future by a lunar settlement for extracting oxygen.

+Measurements of the lunar surface by the Gamma-ray spectrometer on the Lunar Prospector spacecraft identified found several regions with anomalously high abundances of heat-producing thorium.
+One of these was located near the Aristarchus crater.
+Both the mantle and crust in the Aristarchus region appear thorium rich, and it has likely seen multiple episodes of thorium-rich igneous activity.